NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Summary and conclusions

 At large values of $\phistar$, we observe that the NNLO corrections to the distribution normalised to the inclusive NNLO dilepton cross section are moderate and positive, resulting in an excellent agreement between data and theory.
 This agreement holds across the three $\mll$ bins and for all slices in $\yz$.

 In the small transverse momentum region, we expect the fixed order calculation to break down due to the emergence of large logarithmic corrections of the form $\alphas^n\log^{2n-1}(\ptz)$ or $\alphas^n\log^{2n-1}(\phistar)$.
-Nevertheless, the inclusion of the NNLO contributions increases the domain of validity of the fixed order calculation and we showed that the fixed order perturbative predictions start to break down at $\ptz \sim 4$~GeV (20~GeV), $\phistar \sim 0.02$ (0.1) at NNLO (NLO).
-We also showed that these breakdown points satisfy an approximate relationship $\ptz \sim 2 \mll \phistar$ that is motivated by considering the form of the leading logarithms.
+The inclusion of NNLO contributions partly captures this behaviour, and provides qualitative improvements in the description of the shape of the data.
+A detailed quantitative comparison, also taking into account the considerably lower scale uncertainty of the predictions at NNLO, shows that deviations between data and theory start to become visible at comparable values of $\ptz$ or $\phistar$ both at NLO and NNLO.
+We also showed that these breakdown points satisfy an approximate relationship $\ptz \sim \mll \phistar$ that is motivated by approximating the process kinematics in this region.

-The NNLO corrections improve the perturbative description of the $\ptz$ and $\phistar$ distributions by (a) reducing the theoretical scale uncertainty and (b) increasing the kinematic range in $\ptz$ and $\phistar$ that the fixed order prediction can describe.
+The NNLO corrections improve the perturbative description of the $\ptz$ and $\phistar$ distributions by reducing the theoretical scale uncertainty and better accounting for the shape of the data especially at large values of these variables.
 We anticipate that this calculation will allow a consistent inclusion of the precision data on the Z transverse momentum distribution into NNLO determinations of parton distributions and the strong coupling constant.